 - In its dangerous forms, it exposes them to unhealthy and unsafe environments that could cause death, injury, disability or illness.

-This situation could be exacerbated by the crisis unleashed by COVID-19, which could cause an increase of more than 300,000 child workers in the region, according to ILO-ECLAC.
+This situation has been exacerbated by the COVID-19 crisis, which may have caused an increase of more than 300,000 child workers in the region, according to ILO-ECLAC.

 Retreating is not an option.

-Child labor is a subcategory of economic activity, which includes:
+Child labour is a subcategory of economic activity, which includes:

 Boys, girls and adolescents engaged in economic production who have not reached the minimum age for admission to employment established in the national legislation of each country in accordance with international regulations.